Riding in Lesotho

 The Basotho nation emerged in 1818 when King Moshoeshoe (1786-1870) formed an alliance with an amalgam of clans and chiefdoms of Southern Sotho people who occupied the area which is presently the Northern and Eastern Free State and Western Lesotho from about 1400AD.
 In 1824 attacks by the Tlokoa clan revealed weaknesses in the Butha-Buthe fortress that the Basotho were occupying, which led to a move to the plateau known today as historic site Thaba-Bosiu.
-The arrival of the Missionaries in 1833, which was also the arrival of potatoes, wheat, fruit trees, domestic animals, new schools and printed books in the Sesotho languages, was a pivotal moment in the history of the Basotho.
+The arrival of Missionaries in 1833 – which was also the arrival of potatoes, wheat, fruit trees, domestic animals, new schools and printed books in the Sesotho languages – was a pivotal moment in the history of the Basotho.

-Following the rule of different traditional chiefs, around 1960 a new nationalist movement led by commoner Ntsu Mokhehle emerged.
+Following the rule of different Basotho chiefs, in around 1960 a new nationalist movement led by a commoner, Ntsu Mokhehle, emerged.
 Mokhehle was an educated and articulate leader of the Basotho Congress Party (BCP), which set the political agenda for the 1950s.
-Chiefs also formed their own party in the face of the threat of the BCP to democratize chieftainship, and under the leadership of Chief Leabua Jonathan the Basotho National Party (BNP) was formed.
+The chiefs then formed their own party in fear of the BCP democratising chieftainship.
+Thus, under the leadership of Chief Leabua Jonathan, the Basotho National Party (BNP) was formed.

 In 1963 the Constitutional Review Commission approved a Westminster-style government, which saw King Moshoeshoe II enjoying few powers.
 This meant 60 seats to be elected by adult suffrage in the Lower House, and the Senate would consist of 22 Principal and Ward chiefs and 11 monarch-nominated members.
 The Constitution, meanwhile, received support from Britain and elections for the first government were held in 1965 with independence following in 1966.

 The post-independence period saw alternation of power between BNP and BCP.
-Following a military led overthrow of the BNP government in 1986, the country was under military rule until 1993 when the King was given executive powers and political parties were banned.
-Long-awaited general elections were held in March 1993 after revision of the Constitution – the result was a landslide victory by BCP.
+Following a military-led overthrow of the BNP government in 1986, the country was under military rule until 1993, when the King was given executive powers and political parties were banned.
+Long-awaited general elections were held in March 1993 after revision of the Constitution – the result was a landslide victory for the BCP.
 The BCP ruled until a split led to the formation of Lesotho Congress for Democracy (LCD) ahead of the controversial 1998 elections.
-LCD won the 2002 and 2007 elections, finally splitting ahead of the 2012 elections forming the breakaway Democratic Congress, led by the outgoing Prime Minister.
+LCD won the 2002 and 2007 elections, finally splitting ahead of the 2012 elections and forming the breakaway Democratic Congress, led by the outgoing Prime Minister.

 In May 2012 the results of the general elections led to formation of the first-ever coalition government by three parties: All Basotho Convention (ABC), Basotho National Party (BNP) and Lesotho Congress for Democracy (LCD).
 This tripartite coalition currently rules Lesotho.